user-synax/Kivo/docs.md

 - Double check: **delivered** (to at least one recipient)
 - Accent double check: **everyone read it**

-Tap the double check on any sent message to open **Seen by**: it lists each DM / group member with **Read · time** or **Delivered**, so you can see exactly who has (and hasn't) seen your message.
-Space channels don't surface per-member receipts.
+Tap the **ticks** on any sent message (check / double-check) to open **Seen by** — a floating card portaled above the chat so the list never gets clipped.
+It works in **DMs, groups, and Space channels**:

+- **Read** rows show avatar, name, and `Read · 10:42 AM` (the server-stamped `readAt` for that message, not the current time).
+- **Delivered** rows show who received but hasn't read yet.
+- Header counts like `Read · 2 of 3` so you know how many are still pending.
+- The card flips above the bubble if there is no room below, dismisses on **outside click, Escape, or any scroll**, and reuses the chat's own theme tokens so it matches your palette.

 The chat is marked read when you have it open.
 System messages (e.g. "Admin added X") do not bump unread counts.